Eddings Opportunity Grants for English Majors

 Upon completion of the project, recipients will file a report, together with a copy of whatever scholarly or creative work resulted from the project.
 Recipients are required to give a presentation on the supported work to the English department the following fall semester.

 By the terms of the bequest, eligibility is restricted to majors in English; awards will normally go to juniors or seniors, and will normally not exceed $3,000.00.
 Seniors graduating in the spring are eligible for summer support.

 Students interested in applying for an Eddings Opportunity Grant must consult with and obtain support from a member of the English department.
 The formal application process starts with the application (Application Form) and involves a description of the project, together with a budget, and a confidential letter of recommendation from a member of the department.
 Students should also consider other opportunities for fellowships and grants such as the Initiative Grants, Locher Creative Scholarships, Ruby/Lankford/Mellon, McGill Lawrence Internship, Davis Projects, etc., when appropriate.

-There are two opportunities to apply each year, once in the fall, again in the spring, although proposals with a particular urgency will be accepted at other times, on a funds-available, rolling basis.
-Applications must be submitted to Jolie Griffin, firstname.lastname@example.org.
+There are two opportunities to apply each year, once in the fall, again in the spring.
+Applications must be submitted to Jolie Griffin, email@example.com.
 Electronic submissions are preferred.

 Fall 2018 deadline: Friday, October 26, 2018 at 12noon.

 Spring 2019 deadline: Friday, March 1, 2019 at 12noon.

 Are Eddings Grants available for projects taking place during the academic year?